-- Manufacturing, together with mining and utilities, still constitute the bulk of China’s GDP in terms of output, accounting for about 33.98% of total GDP.
+- Manufacturing, together with mining and utilities, still constitutes the bulk of China’s GDP in terms of output, accounting for about 33.98% of the total GDP.

 - This was offset by weaker growth from the relatively large financial industry (5.3% vs. 8.1% previous).